Becoming an SPC

 If you’ve just completed your Implementing SAFe training, the following video will show you everything you need to know about accessing your exam.

-Now that you are an SPC, it’s time to learn how to get the most out of the new resources available to you.
+Now that you are a Certified SAFe® Program Consultant (SPC), it’s time to learn how to get the most out of the new resources available to you.

 Take Advantage of the Community